junxit/us-congress-bills-114/bill.md

 ## § 1.
 Findings

-The Congress finds that—
+The Congress finds the following:

-- **(1)** the United States has enjoyed a renaissance in energy production, establishing the United States as the world’s leading oil producer;
+- **(1)** The United States has enjoyed a renaissance in energy production, establishing the United States as the world’s leading oil producer.
-- **(2)** the United States upholds a commitment to free trade and open markets and has consistently opposed attempts by other nations to restrict the free flow of energy; and
-- **(3)** the United States should remove all restrictions on the export of crude oil, which will provide domestic economic benefits, enhanced energy security, and flexibility in foreign diplomacy.
+- **(2)** By authorizing crude oil exports, the Congress can spur domestic energy production, create and preserve jobs, help maintain and strengthen our independent shipping fleet that is essential to national defense, and generate State and Federal revenues.
+- **(3)** An energy-secure United States that is a net exporter of energy has the potential to transform the security environment around the world, notably in Europe and the Middle East.
+- **(4)** For our European allies and Israel, the presence of more United States oil in the market will offer more secure supply options, which will strengthen United States strategic alliances and help curtail the use of energy as a political weapon.
+- **(5)** The 60-ship Maritime Security Fleet is a vital element of our military’s strategic sealift and global response capability.
+It assures United States-flag ships and United States crews will be available to support the United States military when it needs to mobilize to protect our allies, and is the most prudent and economical solution to meet current and projected sealift requirements for the United States.
+- **(6)** The Maritime Security Fleet program provides a labor base of skilled American mariners who are available to crew the United States Government-owned strategic sealift fleet, as well as the United States commercial fleet, in both peace and war.
+- **(7)** The United States has reduced its oil consumption over the past decade, and increasing investment in clean energy technology and energy efficiency will lower energy prices, reduce greenhouse gas emissions, and increase national security.

 ## § 2.
 Repeal